Zinc: Early studies and naming

 Zinc was distinctly recognized as a metal under the designation of Yasada or Jasada in the medical Lexicon ascribed to the Hindu king Madanapala (of Taka dynasty) and written about the year 1374.
 Smelting and extraction of impure zinc by reducing calamine with wool and other organic substances was accomplished in the 13th century in India.
 The Chinese did not learn of the technique until the 17th century.

-Alchemists burned zinc metal in air and collected the resulting zinc oxide on a condenser.
-Some alchemists called this zinc oxide lana philosophica, Latin for "philosopher's wool", because it collected in wooly tufts, whereas others thought it looked like white snow and named it nix album.
+Alchemists burned zinc metal in air and collected the resulting zinc oxide (ZnO) on a condenser.
+Some alchemists called this zinc oxide lana philosophica, Latin for "philosopher's wool", because it collected in woolly tufts, whereas others thought it looked like white snow and named it nix album.

 The name of the metal was probably first documented by Paracelsus, a Swiss-born German alchemist, who referred to the metal as "zincum" or "zinken" in his book Liber Mineralium II, in the 16th century.
 The word is probably derived from the German zinke, and supposedly meant "tooth-like, pointed or jagged" (metallic zinc crystals have a needle-like appearance).
 Zink could also imply "tin-like" because of its relation to German zinn meaning tin.
 Yet another possibility is that the word is derived from the Persian word سنگ seng meaning stone.
 The metal was also called Indian tin, tutanego, calamine, and spinter.

-German metallurgist Andreas Libavius received a quantity of what he called "calay" of Malabar from a cargo ship captured from the Portuguese in the year 1596.
+German metallurgist Andreas Libavius received a quantity of what he called "calay" (from the Malay or Hindi word for tin) originating from Malabar off a cargo ship captured from the Portuguese in the year 1596.
 Libavius described the properties of the sample, which may have been zinc.
 Zinc was regularly imported to Europe from the Orient in the 17th and early 18th centuries, but was at times very expensive.